rmjarvis/TreeCorr/docs/_build/html/_sources/correlation2.rst.txt

     kq
     qq

-Each of the above classes is a sub-class of the base class Corr2, so they have a number of features in common about how they are constructed.
+Each of the above classes is a subclass of the base class Corr2, so they have a number of features in common about how they are constructed.
 The common features are documented here.

 .. autoclass:: treecorr.Corr2